SidingsMedia/Sidings-Media-Railway-Controller/README.md

 | https://github.com/SidingsMedia/SMRC-Desktop-Client | The cross platform desktop client |

 ## Licence
 The licence for each repository can be found in the project root.
 You can also obtain the licence by contacting [contact@sidingsmedia.com](mailto:contact@sidingsmedia.com?subject=SMRC%20Licence) and detailing the repository you are enquiring about.
+Some content in a repository may be licenced under different terms to the licence in the project root.
+In this case there will be a LICENCE file in the sub directory.
+If you are unsure of te licencing terms please contact [contact@sidingsmedia.com](mailto:contact@sidingsmedia.com?subject=SMRC%20Licence).
+The root licence is overridden by any licences in sub direcories.